 ELECTRIC SCOOTER ACCIDENTS IN GEORGIA

 Many city streets across Georgia and throughout the United States are beginning to be overrun with Lime and Bird electric scooters.
-When Atlanta personal injury attorney Seth Bader first saw them zooming around the city streets and sidewalks, and then abandoned waiting to be picked up later, his first thought was “They are an accident waiting to happen.”
+When Atlanta personal injury lawyer Seth Bader first saw them zooming around the city streets and sidewalks, and then abandoned waiting to be picked up later, his first thought was “They are an accident waiting to happen.”

 Not unlike other programs in Georgia such as bike and car share, electric scooters are quickly becoming a popular form of transportation.
 The problem is, many of the people who ride electric scooters are using them as toys.